 Location-based games (LBGs) represent a new genre of game that takes place in the everyday locations we inhabit where the experience of playing is tied to these locations.
-LBGs have been designed and studied to investigate a range of research topics [1-7].
-Despite their success, many LBGs are designed in a way that makes them difficult to duplicate in various locations or sustain long-term participation [8].
+LBGs have been designed and studied to investigate a range of research topics.
+This has included technological issues such as wireless connectivity [1,3,5], social issues such as trust [7], childhood education [6], city exploration [2], navigation [4], etc. Despite their success, many LBGs are designed in a way that makes them difficult to duplicate in various locations or sustain long-term participation [8].
 This makes it challenging to understand the effects of repeated or long-term participation [1,22].
-Geocaching, a GPS-based treasure hunt, is one LBG that has managed to sustain long-term growth and player engagement [9,11,17,18].
-Since its inception in 2000, Geocaching has grown to include over 4 million players worldwide with over 1.5 million geocaches hidden and available to find [11].
+One of the LBGs that has managed to sustain long-term growth and player engagement is Geocaching, a GPS-based treasure hunt [11,17,18].
+Since its inception in 2000, Geocaching has grown to include over 4 million players worldwide [11].